How To Get A FFL In New Jersey

 The type 11 FFL License allows you the ability to import Title 1 firearms, regulated destructive devices and ammunition.

 Please note that the above descriptions are brief and you may find more information by visiting the Bureau of Alcohol Tobacco Firearms and Explosives website.
+Night vision goggles are not classified as destructive devices.

 Can I Get A FFL With My New Jersey Gun Trust ?